A route concept study on the Netherlands

 To kick-start a conversation about hyperloop in the Netherlands, Hardt has conceptualized three routes that could ultimately form a single hyperloop network.
 This network aims to support the government's mobility vision, and transform the country's social, economic, and environmental competitiveness.

-1. A hyperconnected “ring” around the Greater Randstad
+- A hyperconnected โringโ around the Greater Randstad

 A first route is a hyper connected "ring" around the Greater Randstad.
 This area is experiencing high population and employment growth, which is putting pressure on the intercity rail network.
 A high-capacity, ultra-fast, and frequent hyperloop ring can be introduced to accommodate future demand, relieve crowding on the intercity rail network, and provide passengers with valuable time savings.